Bourse de Commerce — Pinault Collection

 Crowd indicator

-Mandatory advance booking prevents severe overcrowding, but late afternoons and weekends see higher demand for the striking architectural lighting.
+Mandatory advance booking prevents extreme overcrowding, but late afternoons and weekends remain heavily trafficked.

 When to go?